 Dissolution of the Club requires an affirmative vote of the majority of the Executive Board.

-In the event of dissolution of the Club, any equipment or funds remaining in the Club account, after all expenses have been paid, will be split evenly and transferred to the North Eugene High School Athletic Booster Club 501 (c)(3) and the Willamette High School Athletic Booster Club 501 (c)(3), provided those funds to be dedicated to the High School Boys lacrosse programs.
-In the event that no lacrosse program exists at one or both High Schools, all equipment or funds will be transferred to an active, local nonprofit lacrosse program.
+In the event of dissolution of the Club, any equipment or funds remaining in the Club account, after all expenses have been paid, will be split evenly and transferred to the North Eugene High School Athletic Booster Club 501 (c)(3), Junction City High School Athletic Booster Club 501 (c)(3) and the Willamette High School Athletic Booster Club 501 (c)(3), provided those funds to be dedicated to the High School Boys lacrosse programs. no lacrosse program exists at any of the participating High all equipment or funds will be transferred to an active, local nonprofit lacrosse program.